Djokic00/FileStorage/README.md

 ## About The Project

 File storage is simply a folder that contains config.json (information about size and restrictions in that storage) and users.json which acts like database for storage.
 Program is implemented to work with local machine or Google drive depending on how it was packaged (built).
-Additionally, to use Google drive you have to change token for accessing drive.
+Additionally, to use Google drive you have to change token for accessing drive and to uncomment Class.forName("GoogleImplementation") in CommandLine.

-## Build process

-Program can be compiled and run from IDE or directly from command-line/terminal.
-To run it from command-line/terminal follow these steps:

 ## Usage